Laxluther/document_manag/readme.md

 - **Embedding Model**: Change the `embeddingMod` to use a different embedding model
 - **LLM Model**: Modify `ollamaModel` to use a different language model

+## Embedding Model and Retrieval Algorithm

+### Embedding Model Choice

+This application uses the `sentence-transformers/all-MiniLM-L6-v2` model for generating embeddings.
+Here's why:

+- **Efficiency and Performance**: This model provides an excellent balance between speed and quality.
+It creates 384-dimensional embeddings that capture semantic meaning while being computationally efficient.

+- **Versatility**: The model performs well across various text types and domains, making it suitable for diverse document collections.

+- **Size and Speed**: At only 80MB, this model runs quickly even on CPU, allowing for fast document processing without requiring specialized hardware.

+- **Strong Benchmarks**: It consistently scores well on semantic similarity tasks which is crucial for retrieval performance.

+You can change the embedding model by updating the `embeddingMod` environment variable if you have specific requirements for your use case.

+### Retrieval Algorithm

+The system uses cosine similarity for retrieval, which offers several advantages:

+- **Semantic Understanding**: Instead of simple keyword matching, cosine similarity with embeddings captures the semantic meaning of text, enabling more intelligent retrieval.

+- **Normalization**: Cosine similarity normalizes for document length, ensuring that chunk size doesn't unduly influence retrieval results.

+- **Performance**: The implementation is computationally efficient, allowing for quick retrieval from large document collections.

+- **Fine-tuning Control**: The `simi_threshold` parameter (default: 0.5) lets you adjust the minimum similarity score for retrieval, while `topK` (default: 3) controls how many document chunks are retrieved for each query.

+The retrieval process works as follows:

+1. The user's question is converted into an embedding vector
+2. This vector is compared against all document chunk embeddings using cosine similarity
+3. The system retrieves the top K chunks with highest similarity scores
+4. These chunks are used as context for the LLM to generate an answer
+5. The response includes source information and similarity scores for transparency

 ## Troubleshooting

 **Database connection issues**